Research Challenge Trust Fund (RCTF) history

 - Proposal Creation: Academic leadership and philanthropy officers should inventory compelling research initiatives within their unit and transdisciplinary opportunities that fall within the RPA’s and designated institutional research priorities.
 Academic leaders and philanthropy officers should look for alignment with these initiatives and donor prospects, including individuals, foundations and corporate entities.
 No institutional funds may be part of the gift.
 Members of the Office of Philanthropy will be available to assist with developing strategy concerning potential donor prospect alignment and gift planning, and to coordinate proposal opportunities with institutional-level donors and transdisciplinary opportunities.
 It is acceptable for the donor’s pledge to be contingent upon receiving an RCTF match.

 - Proposal Submission: The proposal will be submitted to the selection committee via the VPR Support Grants portal, which lays out proposal content.
-Submission details are included on this website.
+Submission details are included in this portal.
 The proposal will be evaluated according to its potential impact and outcomes within the research priorities, funding amount (e.g., sustainability of the initiative and utilization of the gift plus match), fit within the RPA or other STEM+H priority, ability to advance the Commonwealth and support within the academic department.

 - Proposal Acceptance: The committee will notify applicants of selection to receive the 2:1 match.
 Philanthropy officers and academic leaders can inform donor prospects of the 2:1 match opportunity and work to secure the gift commitment.
 All commitments must be documented through the Office of Philanthropy’s existing gift agreement process.
 Units will notify the committee of any selected match proposal where the donor prospect declined to participate.
 The committee will select an alternative(s) from the submitted proposals and notify that unit.